Starlitnightly/Analysis_Nodal/readme.md

-# Combinatorial regulation of nodal genes by maternal Eomesa, Hwa/β-Catenin and Nodal/Smad2 in the zebrafish
+# Regulatory factors identification for nodal genes in zebrafish by causal inference

-This repository contains the scripts to reproduce the result of the manuscript [*Combinatorial regulation of nodal genes by maternal Eomesa, Hwa/β-Catenin and Nodal/Smad2 in the zebrafish*]( )
+This repository contains the scripts to reproduce the result of the manuscript [*Regulatory factors identification for nodal genes in zebrafish by causal inference*]( )

 ## Abstract